Berekettf/Technical_Challenge/README.md

 ### **3. Pages**
 Predefined pages to route users:
-- `external.vue`: this page shows the components used from external liberary "Element Plus".
+- `external.vue`:   This page shows the components used from external liberary "Element Plus".
 - `index.vue`: The primary landing page for the application.

 ### **4. Storybook Integration**
 The `.storybook` folder allows for:
 - Isolated development of components.
 - Component documentation and live previews.

-### **5. Responsive Design**
-The system ensures that all components and pages are fully responsive, adapting to different screen sizes and devices.

-### **6. Nuxt.js Integration**
-Built using **Nuxt.js**, this application leverages:
-- Server-side rendering (SSR) for better performance.
-- Static-site generation (SSG) for SEO optimization.

 ---